YujieMo/ESHG/README.md

 # Self-supervised Representation Learning for Heterogeneous Graph

-This repository contains the reference code for the paper Self-supervised Representation Learning for Heterogeneous Graph
+This repository contains the reference code for the paper "Self-supervised Representation Learning for Heterogeneous Graph".

 ## Contents